• Skip to primary navigation

 • Camille Faure, CNRS scientist, Cochin Institute, Paris

-• Nicolas Gervasi, Inserm scientist, Collège de France
+• Nicolas Gervasi, Inserm, Collège de France

 • Albert Giralt, University of Barcelona, Spain

-• Lucile Marion-Poll, EMBL
+• Lucile Marion-Poll, Geneva University

 • Vincenzo Mastrolia, London, UK